Vladislav I of Wallachia: Relations with the Hungarian Crown

 Louis assembled his armies in Temesvár (now Timișoara in Romania) in February 1365.
 According to a royal charter that year, he was planning to invade Wallachia because the new voivode, Vladislav I, had refused to obey him.
 However, he ended up heading a campaign against the Bulgarian Tsardom of Vidin and its ruler Ivan Sratsimir, which suggests that Vladislav I had in the meantime yielded to him.
-Louis seized Vidin and imprisoned Ivan Stratsimir in May or June.In 1366, Louis granted the Banate of Severin and the district of Fogaras to Vladislav Vlaicu of Wallachia, who had accepted his suzerainty.
+Louis seized Vidin and imprisoned Ivan Stratsimir in May or June.
+In 1366, Louis granted the Banate of Severin and the district of Fogaras to Vladislav Vlaicu of Wallachia, who had accepted his suzerainty.
 Tvrtko I of Bosnia also accepted Louis's suzerainty after Hungarian troops assisted him in regaining his throne in early 1367.
-In 1368, Vladislav I made an alliance with Ivan Shishman, a half-brother of the former ruler of Vidin, Ivan Sratsimir.
+In 1368, Vladislav I cooperated with Ivan Alexander of Bulgaria, the father of Ivan Sratsimir of Vidin, against the Hungarians.
 Their united armies imposed a blockade on Vidin.
 Louis marched to the Lower Danube and ordered Nicholas Lackfi, Voivode of Transylvania, to invade Wallachia in the autumn of 1368.
 The voivode's army marched through the valley of the Ialomița River, but the Wallachians ambushed it and killed many Hungarian soldiers, including the voivode.
 However, Louis' campaign against Wallachia from the west was successful and Vladislav Vlaicu yield to him in next summer.
-Upon his initiative, Louis restored Ivan Stratsimir in Vidin.
+Upon his initiative, Louis restored Ivan Sratsimir in Vidin.